Travel Mermaid

 I inquired about one to take a look, but Bovy was full at the time.
 From the pictures, the natural bungalows look like simple luxury with a lovely boho design.
 They have an on-site shala too and periodically host yoga classes and retreats.

-// Head to their website for more info, direct bookings only.
-Prices range from 1’500 thb per night ($65 AUD/£35) to 6’000 ($265 AUD/£140).
-Send Bovy a WhatsApp message (number on their page) for more details, or send an inquiry via the contact form.
+• Head to their website for more info.
+Prices range from 1’500 thb per night ($65 AUD/£35) to 6’000 ($265 AUD/£140), direct bookings only.
+Send Bovy a WhatsApp message to book, or for more details (number on their page).

 2. Coconut Beach Bungalows